 81-year-old Erina in Mozambique, ploughing the fields with her grandson

 In the evening, if there is enough money, Aselefech makes dinner for the family – injera bread with stew.
 This kind of work is still work, but it is not counted in economic and labour data – rendering it invisible.

 ‘I never sit idle,’ Aselefech says.
 ‘When I’m not spinning, I’m doing the housework.’
 In later life, women do an average 4.3 hours of unpaid care and domestic work every day.

 Like many people who are older, Aselefech has some health problems.
 She has kidney stones.
 However, she decided not to have an operation to remove them as it would affect her ability to look after her extended family.
 ‘It would be difficult to take care of everyone,’ she shrugs.
 Her dilemma is a common one for women in poorer countries; fewer than 16% claim a pension and many struggle to access vital services like healthcare.

 Housewife turned businesswoman, Hazoor, opening up her shop at the start of the day

-We need to give older women the support they need to live happier, healthier lives.
+Hazoor's story shows us just what can be achieved when we give older women the support they need to live happier, healthier lives.
 Women’s economic empowerment is rising up the international policy agenda, yet older women’s roles, their rights, needs and priorities, are largely absent from policy discussions.